AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 1. Disable **Ad Blocker**;
 2. If it solved the problem, re-enable the module and disable filters one by one.
 This is done to identify filters that "break" the page;
 3. If you have managed to find out which filter "breaks" a page, you should inform the developers when filling out the form (see above).
-In this case, it is advisable to return the filters to their original position.
+In this case, it is desirable to return to the initial settings.
-3. If turning off all the filters hasn't produced any results, rule **@@||example.com^$document,extension** should be applied(Where **example.com** is an example site name, you need to substitute your own option);
+4. If turning off all the filters hasn't produced any results, rule **@@||example.com^$document,extension** should be applied (where **example.com** is an example site name that needs to be replaced by your own option);
-4. In case of failure (issue not solved), turn to section **Stealth Mode**.
+5. In case of failure (issue not solved), turn to section **Stealth Mode**.

 ### **Stealth Mode**.

 1. Disable **Stealth Mode**;
-2. If this solves the problem, turn the module on and turn off the **Stealth Mode** options one by one.
+2. If this solved the problem, turn the module on and turn off the **Stealth Mode** options one by one.
 This is done to detect which filters are "breaking" the page;
-3 If you are able to detect which setting "breaks" a page, you should inform the developers when filling out the form (see above).
-In this case, it is advisable to return the settings to their original position;
+3. If you are able to detect which setting "breaks" a page, you should inform the developers when filling out the form (see above).
+In this case, it is desirable to return to the initial settings;
-3. In case of failure(issue not solved), turn to section **Extensions**.
+4. In case of failure(issue not solved), turn to section **Extensions**.

 ### **Extensions**

 1. Disable **Extensions**;
-2. If this solves the problem, turn on the module and turn off the settings **Extensions** one by one.
+2. If this solved the problem, turn on the module and turn off the settings **Extensions** one by one.
 This is done to find out which setting "breaks" the page;
 3. If you are able to detect which setting "breaks" a page, you should inform the developers when filling out the form (see above).
-In this case it is desirable to return the settings to their original position;
+In this case, it is desirable to return to the initial settings;